Margarida Corceiro

-Margarida Matias Ferreira Corceiro (born 26 October 2002) is a Portuguese actress and fashion model.
+Margarida Matias "Magui" Ferreira Corceiro (born 26 October 2002) is a Portuguese actress and fashion model.

 Biography

 Corceiro was born in Santarém on October 26, 2002.
 She is the daughter of doctors Rita Ferreira and Paulo Corceiro.
 She started a career as a model at 10 and later made her television debut in 2019, in the TVI production Prisioneira.
 In 2020 she joined the 5th edition of the Portuguese version of Dancing with the Stars.
 The same year she played in another Portuguese telenovela Bem me Quer, also for TVI, and in 2022 in Quero É Viver.
 Corceiro plays one of the lead roles in the Portuguese telenovela A Fazenda, launched by TVI on November 25, 2024.

 Personal life

-Corceiro dated the Portuguese football player João Félix from 2019 to 2024.
-She has been in an on-off relationship with British Formula One driver Lando Norris since 2023, who she has been publicly dating since the 2025 Hungarian Grand Prix.
+Corceiro was in a relationship with Portuguese football player João Félix from 2019 to 2023.
+She dated Formula One driver Lando Norris from 2024 until early 2026.